adiron/Horizon/README.md

 	repr: ()

-Returns a Python-esque string representation of the hook.
-For debugging purposes.
+Returns a human-readable string representation of the hook.
+(For debugging purposes)

 	invoke: ()